Support

 Tabs & Splits

-Open multiple terminal sessions using tabs (Cmd + T) and close them with Cmd + W. Split your current terminal horizontally with Cmd + D or vertically with Cmd + Shift + D. Navigate between splits using Cmd + Arrow keys.
+Open multiple terminal sessions using tabs (Cmd + S) and close them with Cmd + W. Split your current terminal horizontally with Cmd + D or vertically with Cmd + Shift + D. Navigate between splits using Cmd + Option + Arrow keys.

 Quick Connect